-K. Deferred Outflows/Inflows of Resources
+J. Deferred Outflows/Inflows of Resources

 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenditure) until then.
-The Authority currently has several items that qualify for reporting in this category.
+The Authority currently has several items that qualify for reporting in the category.
 The first item is a deferred loss on refunding.
 A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The remaining items relate to the pension plan and the other postemployment benefits (OPEB) plans.
-See Notes 7 through 9 for details regarding these items.
+The remaining items relate to the pension plan and the other postemployment benefits (OPEB).
+See Notes 7, 8, and 9 for detail regarding these items.

 In addition to liabilities the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority currently has several items that qualify for reporting in this category.
-The items relate to the pension plan and the other postemployment benefits (OPEB) plans.
-See Notes 7 through 9 for details regarding these items.
+The Authority currently has several items that qualify for reporting in the category.
+The items relate to the pension plan and the other postemployment benefits (OPEB).
+See Notes 7, 8, and 9 for detail regarding these items.

-L. Other Post-Employment Benefits-Health Care
+K. Other Post-Employment Benefits-Health Care

 The Health Care Plan is a single-employer plan.
-Differences between expected and actual experience and actuarial assumptions are amortized over the average of the expected remaining service lives of all employees that covered through this plan, which is 6.81 years.
+Differences between expected and actual experience and actuarial assumptions are amortized over the average of the expected remaining service lives of all employees that covered through this plan, which is 6.79 years.
 Plan amendments are recognized immediately.

-M. Group Life Insurance
+L. Group Life Insurance

 The Virginia Retirement System (VRS) Group Life Insurance Program is a multiple employer, cost sharing plan.
 It provides coverage to state employees, teachers, and employees of participating political subdivisions.
 The Group Life Insurance Program was established pursuant to §51.1-500 et seq. of the Code of Virginia, as amended, and which provides the authority under which benefit terms are established or may be amended.
 The Group Life Insurance Program is a defined benefit plan that provides a basic group life insurance benefit for employees of participating employers.
-For purposes of measuring the net Group Life Insurance Program OPEB liability, deferred outflows of resources and deferred inflows of resources related to the Group Life Insurance Program OPEB, and Group Life Insurance Program OPEB expense, information about the fiduciary net position of the VRS Group Life Insurance program OPEB and the additions to/deductions from the VRS Group Life Insurance Program OPEB's net fiduciary position have been determined on the same basis as they were reported by VRS.
+For purposes of measuring the net Group Life Insurance Program OPEB liability, deferred outflows of resources and deferred inflows of resources related to the Group Life Insurance Program OPEB, and Group Life Insurance program OPEB and the additions to/deductions from the VRS Group Life Insurance Program OPEB's net fiduciary position have been determined on the same basis as they were reported by VRS.
 In addition, benefit payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-N. Pensions
+M. Pensions

-The VRS Political Subdivision Retirement Plan (the Authority's retirement plan) is a multi-employer, agent plan.
-For purposes of measuring the net pension asset or liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the VRS Authority Retirement Plan and the additions to/deductions from the VRS Authority Retirement Plan net fiduciary position have been determined on the same basis as they were reported by VRS.
+For purposes of measuring the net pension asset or liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Virginia Retirement System (VRS) Authority Retirement Plan and the additions to/deductions from the VRS Authority Retirement Plan fiduciary net position have been determined on the same basis as they were reported by VRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-O. Net Position
+N. Net Position